 I’ve made my living for the past couple of decades almost exclusively from swimming in various parts of the pool that is the publishing world.
-I’ve been a publisher, a developmental editor, a line (or substantive) editor, a copy editor, a proofreader, a fact checker, a print layout and ebook designer, a rights-and-permissions researcher, a cover designer, an audiobook producer… and even an author.
+I’ve been a publisher, a developmental editor, a line (or substantive) editor, a copy editor, a proofreader, a fact checker, a print layout and ebook designer, a rights-and-permissions researcher, a cover designer, an audiobook producer…and even an author.

-If we’re talking about myths in the more negative sense of “untruths,” however, I like them less — especially if they’re myths about my profession and vocation.
+If we’re talking about myths in the more negative sense of “untruths,” however, I like them less—especially if they’re myths about my profession and vocation.

-Myths and Misinformation about the Editing of Books
+Myths and Misinformation about Book Editing

 There’s a lot of misinformation and misunderstanding about editors and what they do.
 Here are seven of those myths that I’d like to clean up: